M-commerce in China

-The term “new retail” strategies became a hot topic since Jack Ma mentioned about it in 2016.
-All in all, online and offline retail elements, including products, services, logistics, big data, marketing, management are integrated into such a concept as “new retail”.
+The term “new retail” strategies became a hot topic when Jack Ma mentioned it in 2016.
+All in all, online and offline retail elements, including products, services, logistics, big data, marketing, and management are integrated into such a concept as “new retail”.

 To drive such integration many online companies are taking the initiative, for instance, t$2.9 billion in China’s biggest offline retail group were invested by the biggest e-commerce platform in China.

-Retail industry ins getting transformed by a new business model called Online to Offline (O2O) which is filling up the market with both challenges and opportunities.
-One of the great examples is Hema Supermarket which shows hoe O2O landscape was successfully evolved by the e-commerce leader Alibaba.
-Hema is an online platform which allows consumers to purchase fresh food, dining services and imported goods by downloading the app, while their profiles and spendings will be saved and stored online.
+The retail industry is getting transformed by a new business model called Online to Offline (O2O) which is filling up the market with both challenges and opportunities.
+One of the great examples is Hema Supermarket which shows how the O2O landscape was successfully evolved by the e-commerce leader Alibaba.
+Hema is an online platform that allows consumers to purchase fresh food, dining services, and imported goods by downloading the app, while their profiles and spending will be saved and stored online.
 Even more Hema Supermarket provides door-to-door deliveries, in case if you live nearby you can get an order just within 30 minutes.

-Furthermore, JD.com have launched 7Fresh which is similar to the previously mentioned app, moreover, it seems that 7Fresh within the O2O space has all chances to become a key player in a short period of time.
-Such e-commerce giants as Alibaba and JD.com perceive this type of grocery shops as places where further penetration of payment and e-commerce can be driven by consumer targeting.
+Furthermore, JD.com have launched 7Fresh which is similar to the previously mentioned app, moreover, it seems that 7Fresh within the O2O space has a chance to become a key player in a short period of time.
+Such e-commerce giants as Alibaba and JD.com perceive these types of grocery shops as places where further penetration of payment and e-commerce can be driven by consumer targeting.

 4) Digital payment

 Getting financing from e-tailers will create the same purchasing trend when the US market’s consumer purchases were driven by credit cards.
-Even though in China consumers rarely use their credit cards to purchase goods online or offline.
+Even in China consumers rarely use their credit cards to purchase goods online or offline.
 In addition, lots of those consumption loan providers collaborate with offline channels in order to extend their businesses, even more, they provide portfolios of services to consumers.